tianluanchen/awake/README.md

 A toolkit

 Usage:
   awake [command]

 Available Commands:
-  build       build binary file for golang project completion  Generate the autocompletion script for the specified shell fetch       Concurrent download of web content to local help        Help about any command install     Install to GOPATH BIN
+  build       build binary file for golang project completion  Generate the autocompletion script for the specified shell
+  echo        Start tcp/udp echo server fetch       Concurrent download of web content to local help        Help about any command install     Install to GOPATH BIN